 2) Report their employment information to the Office of Cooperative Education and Career Services via JobZone.

 3) Additional permission to participate in curricular practical training must be granted by the International Student Services office, prior to the employment start date.
-Students must provide ISS with a copy of their job offer letter, and will receive a new SEVIS I-20 with CPT Authorization on page 3.
+Students may submit the Online CPT Request Form along with a copy of their job offer letter, or bring these documents in person to ISS.
+When they are received an ISS advisor will create a new SEVIS I-20 with CPT Authorization on it.

 Students interested in participating in curricular practical training should make an appointment to see an ISS advisor.

 Optional Practical Training (OPT) is defined as “temporary employment for practical training, directly related to a student’s major area of study”.
 The maximum amount of time granted to work on OPT is 12 months per degree level plus a possible 17 month extension for those who qualify (see 17 Month STEM Extension).
 OPT authorization must be obtained from United States Citizenship and Immigration Services (USCIS) in the form of an Employment Authorization Document (EAD).